This post may contain affiliate links. See my disclosure policy.

 To see the full list of ingredients and detailed instructions, refer to the recipe card below!

 - Press the tofu: First, press it for about 30 minutes to get some liquid out.
 This will make room for the marinade and improve the texture of the tofu!
-To learn about pressing tofu, check out my recipe for crispy tofu.
-It has a very helpful section dedicated to the technique!
+To learn about pressing tofu, check out this comprehensive guide.

 Step 2: Slice the tofu into slices about ¼-inch to ½-inch thick.

 - Make the marinade: Whisk together the soy sauce, ACV, brown sugar, olive oil, garlic powder, onion powder, smoked paprika, and black pepper.

 - Let it marinate: Pour the marinade over the tofu.
 Place in the fridge and let it do it's thing for about 30 minutes (longer is okay - you can even let it marinate overnight but keep in mind the more marinade it soaks up, the longer it may take to cook due to higher moisture content.)

 - Bake it: Place the marinated tofu on a baking sheet that has been lined with parchment paper.
 Brush a thin layer of barbecue sauce on each side of each slice.
 Bake at 425°F for 30 minutes total or until the edges are crispy, flipping and brushing the tofu with more barbecue sauce halfway through.